 Doctor of Physical Therapy

-The Physical Therapy program at Georgia Southern University is a full-time program.
+The Physical Therapy program at Georgia Southern University is a full-time doctoral program offered on the Armstrong Campus in Savannah, Georgia.
 There are 36 students admitted to each class.
-The program consists of nine semesters of academic coursework, including three full-time clinical affiliations (with a minimum of 31 weeks of full-time clinical practice) and several additional clinical experiences.
+The program consists of nine semesters of academic coursework, including three full-time clinical affiliations (with a minimum of 33 weeks of full-time clinical practice) and several additional clinical experiences.

 The professional curriculum consists of two phases: “systems” and “life span”.
 Courses introduced during the first year use a systems approach with cases in musculoskeletal, cardiopulmonary, neuromuscular and integumentary physical therapy.
 As closely as possible, courses are coordinated so that students are instructed in the anatomy, pathology and diagnosis related to specific joints or systems of the body at the same time.

 During the second year and early third year of study, students explore practice topics in greater depth within the context of a life span approach, covering content from diseases of children to impairments associated with aging.
 These advanced courses are followed by two final full-time 11-week clinical experiences, with a return to campus for final coursework at the end of the program.